 David says: "The bluebells are at their peak in spring and at Blackwood Forest, the forest floor can often feel like a sea of shimmering blue.
 Our country is home to over half of the world’s bluebells which is why many of us have a special connection with them."

 "Seeing bluebells is reminiscent of ancient and deciduous woodland and they’re actually nicknamed 'fairy flowers' which gives them a magical connotation.
 Bluebell walks at Blackwood Forest are definitely one of our most popular spring activities."

-Bluebell woods can be discovered across the UK but the one at Blackwood Forest has a reputation for being particularly abundant.
+If you're looking to explore a bluebell forest these can be discovered across the UK, but the one at Blackwood Forest has a reputation for being particularly abundant.

 David says: "Bluebells are commonly found beneath beech trees - such as those in Blackwood Forest.
 Their young shoots can penetrate the thick layer of beech leaf litter and they can flower and pollinate before the dense beech canopy closes off the light.
 This explains their brief appearance at the end of April and into May, flowering before the tree buds burst into leaf."

 At Blackwood Forest you’ll be able to see different types of bluebells.
 Our Forest Rangers are usually around to help you identify them but David has a few pointers.

 He says: "British bluebells are a vibrant violet-blue colour with gently nodding flowers branching out from one side of the main stem.
 The petals curve back on themselves and the pollen is white."